|

 - Identify the states and counties where your ancestors resided.

-Find the county Web sites at the USGenWeb Project.
+Find the county web sites at the USGenWeb Project.
 Become familiar with the resources available at these sites.

 - Keep a journal of your research activities and the results of those activities.